AlexNisnevich/blog/_posts/2014-10-17-some_words_on_untrusted.md

 There are some exciting applications of Untrusted in the pipeline.
 A group in Colombia has been working on making a Spanish-language version of Untrusted designed to serve as an introduction to programming, and we've also heard of a similar development effort taking place in India.
 We're pretty excited to see what will happen with these.
 To tell the truth, we had never actually intended Untrusted to be an educational game -- our goal was just to make a fun little game for programmers.
 But seeing all of these different people take our silly game and use it to help people get into programming has been incredible.

 As for the game itself, we're no longer continually working on it, but we are still maintaining it, fixing bugs as they pop up and looking through pull requests we've received.
-Our main goal now is the make the game more community-driven -- to this end, the last major feature we added to Untrusted was [custom level support](https://github.com/AlexNisnevich/untrusted#contributing-levels) (bonus levels become available from the menu after when you get to the last level of the game).
+Our main goal now is the make the game more community-driven -- to this end, the last major feature we added to Untrusted was [custom level support](https://github.com/AlexNisnevich/untrusted#contributing-levels) (player-submitted bonus levels become available from the main menu after when you get to the last level of the game).
 We haven't gotten as many level submissions as we'd expected so far, but that's our fault for adding this feature long after the main waves of players have died down.

 Greg and I both learned a great deal from creating, releasing, and maintaining Untrusted, and we'll certainly keep these lessons in mind as we work on our future projects, whatever they may be.